 In the middle of this wild landscape, it is not expected to see something tranquil.
 However, in the northern cove a tiny fantastic beach is shaped, with deep azure waters, namely the beach of Stefanou.
 The beach has fine pebbles and sand, transferred there from the nearby quarry through the canyon Diplohahalo.
 On the right and the left sides of the cove, huge marble rocks are standing high to protect the beach from the bad weather.
 It is quite unknown to most people, even the residents of Chania.
 This paradise is mostly known to the lucky residents of Chordaki village, who struggle to keep it safe, beautiful and clean.
 Therefore, please respect this place and keep it clean.

 If you do not have boat, access to the beach is not that easy, as there is a narrow steep path leading to the beach.
-It takes 15-20' to reach the beach from the nearest parking plateau (accessed by asphalt road).
-In the path, you will see a door, used by the shepherds so please keep it closed.
 The beach is also known as Saint Rafael, named after the church at the starting point of the gorge.
 Moreover, another name is Agios Spyridon, after the old cavernous temple closeby.